A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 Marvel at the Cathedral du Sacre Coeur

 With its gleaming white facade, the Cathedral du Sacre Coeur is an architectural gem in the heart of Casablanca.
 Built in the 1930s, this graceful cathedral artfully blends European Art Deco style with Moroccan motifs in what is a harmonious fusion.
-No longer a religious house of worship, the cathedral serves as a cultural centre and hosts changing art exhibitions.

 Another noteworthy church is Notre Dame de Lourdes on Boulevard Mohamed Zerktouni.
 Built in the 1950s, this Modernist cathedral is illuminated by a massive stained-glass window that bathes the interior in coloured light.
 Though different in style, both cathedrals are emblematic of Casablanca's diverse architectural and cultural heritage.